friesenkiwi/ansible-collection-uberspace/roles/uberspace_account/README.md

 For the INWX part of the role (setting the DNS records), you need to have the [`inwx.collection`](https://github.com/inwx/ansible-collection) installed, e.g. by running `ansible-galaxy collection install inwx.collection`.
 Also, you need to already have an account over at INWX and register a domain there, under which the records can be managed.
 If you don't have one, you can still use the rest of the role.

+For some PostgreSQL parts, you need to have `ansible-galaxy collection install community.postgresql`.

 ### Role Variables

 There are some variables necessary to be set in order for this role to function properly, and some more available to control it's behaviour.
 Also there are some facts gathered which can be used in tasks/role executions afterwards, e.g. to install/configure applications running on the uberspace.
 Also there are a couple of files written and read from by default which are security relevant because they contain credentials.
 Make sure to only use it on encrypted filessystems and put them into your `.gitignore`.